TangadeSandesh/JWT-Auth-Project/README.md

 # JWT-Auth-Project

 # JWT Authentication Project
 This project is a full-stack application that implements JWT (JSON Web Token) authentication.
-It consists of a backend server built with Node.js, Express.js, and MySQL, and a frontend client built with your preferred frontend framework Vite with React.
+It consists of a backend server built with Node.js, Express.js, and MySQL, and a frontend client built with your preferred frontend framework React.
 ![image](https://github.com/TangadeSandesh/JWT-Auth-Project/assets/129480090/13436089-97dc-42c4-9dd2-919093f831c5)

 ![image](https://github.com/TangadeSandesh/JWT-Auth-Project/assets/129480090/084b77bb-8307-4e70-8a84-c4ab26043bb9)